sqlfluff/sqlfluff/docs/source/configuration.rst

 .. note::
     From sqlfluff version 0.7.0 onwards, the dbt templater has been moved to a separate plugin and python package.
-You may find that projects already using the templater may initially fail after an upgrade to 0.7.0+.
-See install instructions below to install the dbt templater.
+Projects that were already using the dbt templater may initially fail after an upgrade to 0.7.0+.
+See the installation instructions below to install the dbt templater.

     dbt templating is still a relatively new feature added in 0.4.0 and is still in very active development!
 If you encounter an issue, please